Principles of Optics: 1st edition

-2nd Edition
+2nd edition

 This was published in 1962.
 It contained corrections of errors and misprints.

 Lasers had been developed since the 1st edition was published but were not covered because laser operation is outside the scope of classical optics.
 Some references to research which used lasers were included.

-3rd Edition
+3rd edition

 This was published in 1965.
 It again had correction of errors and misprints, and references to recent publications were added.

 A new figure (8.54), donated by Leith and Upatnieks, showed images of the first 3-dimensional holographic image.
-This related to the section in Chapter VIII which described Gabor's wavefront re-construction technique.
+This related to the section in Chapter VIII which described Gabor's wavefront re-construction technique (holography).

-4th Edition
+4th edition

 This was published in 1968 and included corrections, improvements to the text, and additional references.

-5th Edition
+5th edition

 This was published in 1974 and again included corrections, improvements to the text, and additional references.

 Significant changes were made to Sections 13.1-13.3. which deals with the optical properties of metals.
 It is not possible to describe the interaction of an optical electromagnetic wave with a metal using classical optical theory.
 Nonetheless, some of the main features can be described, at least in quantitative terms, provided the frequency dependence of conductivity and the role of free and bound electrons are taken into account.